Hotels and Accommodations in Old Quebec: Complete Guide

 Hotel Manoir Victoria

-A historic palace at the gates of Old Quebec within the walls.
-Large indoor pool, spa, and refined service since 1832.
+A historic palace at the gates of Old Quebec within the city walls.
+Large indoor pool, spa, and attentive service since 1832.

 ★ Heritage